 High-Protein Eats From The Vitamin Shoppe

 Newgent suggests starting off a salad bowl off with romaine lettuce and brown rice, and then adds chicken, fajita veggies, and black beans for an easy lunch that’s about 545 calories and 45 grams of protein.
-Those black beans may be a few extra calories, but they also provide fiber (7.5 grams of fiber per half cup) to keep you feeling full all afternoon, Newgent says.
-To save on calories, Newgent skips the cheese.
+Those black beans may be a few extra calories, but they also provide fiber (7.5 grams per half cup) to keep you feeling full all afternoon, says Newgent, who skips the cheese to save calories.
 Play around with Chipotle’s online nutrition calculator for the full details on your go-to order.

 No matter what you order, there are two rules you should always follow at Subway, Gans says: Stick to the six-inch sub and pick whole-grain bread.
 This way you’ll prevent calorie overload and make sure your lunch provides some fiber.